-The named PI must be an independent investigator at or above the level of Assistant Professor (or equivalent) at the time of the application submission deadline.
+- o The named PI must be an independent investigator at or above the level of assistant professor (or equivalent) at the time of the application submission deadline. - Applicants can be from any field or discipline but study teams are expected to demonstrate expertise in both TBI and epilepsy.